CollaboratorsTelmo Rodrigues, Carla Barroso, Fabio Guimarães, Pedro Miranda, Nika Tudor, João Costa and Lionel Estriga.

 Project ManagementAs Built

-From the architect.
+Text description provided by the architects.
 Dallah is a traditional coffee pot used to brew and serve “qahwat dallah”; an Arabic type of coffee specifically known to the Gulf or the Arabian Peninsula region.

 The process of serving the coffee, the ingredients with which it is made, and the vessels in which it is brewed and served are all part of the memorable customs of hospitality that Arabs take pride in.